 So I looked up a recipe for dog treats and we used them to train her.

 The verdict?
 She absolutely LOVED them!
 Since Bailey’s a Miniature Schnauzer and prone to bladder stones I’m monitoring her oxalate intake.

 But her vet says it’s perfectly fine to offer her this homemade treat in moderation since carrots are only a moderately oxalate veggie.

 Plus I love that I know all the healthy ingredients that’s included in these pet training treats.

-I initially found the recipe at Bullwrinkle.com but I didn’t like some of the ingredients in their recipe.
-I know that onions & garlic can be toxic for dogs in the right quantities.
+I initially found some pet training recipes online but I didn’t like some of the ingredients in some of those recipes.
+Some contained onions & garlic, I know they can be toxic for dogs in the right quantities.
 So I didn’t see the need to add them at all.

 Here’s how I made them: First I pulled out the wholesome ingredients – carrots, eggs, flour and oats.